quiz254/rsp_tcp/README.md

  - Version 0.6.2: Decimate is best not used, unless you must, it will eat CPU-cycles like candy.
  - Version 0.6.3: -w introduced again, lets you set digital/analogue filters, if ghost signals are there then digital is needed.
  - Version 0.8.0: New calculation for I/Q, default is the best, uses 15bit to 8bit, AM signals improved a lot.
+ - Version 1.0.0: 16bit to 8bit conversion is now default, minor tweaks.
+It should work out of the box in most cases.

 ## CREDITS